 Everyone at this inviting space is warmly professional, including the eager, well-paced staff.
-Add in the architecturally detailed dining room-a hybrid between your grandmother's home and a minimalist art gallery with its black-and-cream palette, leather banquettes, and vintage chandeliers-and you'll be counting down the days until your next visit.
-Small but mighty, the kitchen turns out a seasonal, seven-course fixed menu that consistently pleases.
-A meal here might begin with candied limequat rind, briny sea beans, and light uni foam to flavor slices of sweet, silky scallops.
-Savory granola, served with roasted cauliflower and creamy sweetbreads, unites with trumpet mushrooms to form a perfect textural counterpoint to the smooth cauliflower soup poured tableside.
-And pork done three ways presents the loin dusted in pastrami spices; an exquisitely tender belly; and block of fried pork jowl set against pickled fennel and Satsuma segments.
-Meyer lemon curd, sweet and tart with cranberry sauce, is a sublime dessert-but it's the intensely rich chocolate ganache, set over a bay leaf and chocolate cake crowned by pistachios, that showcases the technical prowess of this gifted kitchen.
+Add in the mature, stylish crowd, architecturally detailed dining room—a hybrid between your grandmother’s home and an art gallery with its black-and-cream palette, leather banquettes, and vintage chandeliers—and you’ll be counting down the days until your next visit.
+Small but mighty, this kitchen under the guidance of Chef Teague Moriarty, turns out a seasonal, nine-course fixed menu that consistently pleases.
+A meal here might begin with an unctuous butternut squash soup garnished with fried salsify; or crunchy asparagus accompanied by gently pickled mushrooms and topped with shaved cured egg yolk.
+Then a block of exquisitely smooth foie gras is crowned with strawberry purée and fried almonds for a delicious and nutty bite, while crisp bits of lamb are incorporated with minted peas to form a clever counterpoint of sweet and savory flavors.
+Deep red and juicy cherry ice cream is a sublime dessert.
+But it is the combination with intensely moist pistachio cake, tart verjus granite, juniper foam, and fresh cherries that showcase the technical prowess of this gifted kitchen.

 - MICHELIN guide inspectors

 One MICHELIN Star : High quality cooking, worth a stop!

 Using top quality ingredients, dishes with distinct flavours are carefully prepared to a consistently high standard.